mining-visualizer/MVis-tokenminer/README.md

 ### Donations

 When in pool mining mode, MVis-tokenminer implements a 2% dev fee.
 Every 4 hours it switches to 'dev fee mining' for a short period of time, based on the percent.
 You can change the percent via `%localappdata%\tokenminer\tokenminer.ini`.
 Add a `DevFee` setting to the `General` section.
-For instance:
+Use the following format:
 ```
 [General]
-DevFee=1.5
+; set dev fee to 2%
+DevFee=2.0
 ```